SOLOTECH GOES BIG IN NASHVILLE

 The new Nashville facility is stocked with more gear than ever, offering a comprehensive array of brands and technologies to suit virtually every demand and rider.
 In addition, the building offers on-site rehearsal facilities and full stage setup, providing artists and production crew the opportunity to test out touring systems under real-world conditions.
 Solotech's new facility also offers a new, state of the art Pre-Production Visual Mapping, enabling clients to visually design and stage their new setup or facility.
 And the Nashville digs also house a complete fabrication department, making it easier than ever to fill all aspects of designing and creating systems for their ever-growing range of clients and projects.

 As Lee Moro, Solotech's VP of Operations, Live Productions, observes, versatility and a comprehensive offering are some of the company's strengths.
-"We're working on the Airport, and we're out with Taylor Swift.
+"We can be working on the Airport, and then go out on Tour with Michael Bublé.
 That shows the diversity of the company.
 That's what we're all about."

 Michael Casey, Solotech Business Development Representative, agrees.
 "On the integration side, we have the ability to build our projects in our own shop.
 On the live side, we can bring artists into the shop and have their rehearsals here, in our spaces, with the equipment they're going to have out on tour."